apache/druid/docs/do-not-merge.md

 ### Removed Hadoop 2

 Support for Hadoop 2 has been removed.
-Migrate to SQL-based ingestion or native ingestion if you are using Hadoop 2.x for ingestion today.
+Migrate to SQL-based ingestion or JSON-based batch ingestion if you are using Hadoop 2.x for ingestion today.
 If migrating to Druid ingestion is not possible, plan to upgrade your Hadoop infrastructure.

 ### Removed Coordinator dynamic configs